ena-ema-technologies/front-end-recruitment-oct-24/README.md

    - Ensure the application is fully responsive and works seamlessly on both desktop and mobile devices.
    - Follow accessibility best practices (e.g., ARIA roles, keyboard navigation, etc.).
-   - Style the application using either plain CSS or Tailwind CSS to create a modern, user-friendly design.
+   - Style the application using either plain CSS to create a modern, user-friendly design.

 **Backend Integration:**